SHIVAM18022003/Coffee-sales-analysis-/README.md

 - Storing Results
 - Preparing SQL Documents

-ALL SQL queries used for obtain required data is stored in "https://github.com/SHIVAM18022003/Coffee-sales-analysis-/blob/main/MY%20SQL%20Queries.docx"
+ALL SQL queries used for obtaining the required data is stored in "https://github.com/SHIVAM18022003/Coffee-sales-analysis-/blob/main/MY%20SQL%20Queries.docx"

-COFFEE SALES ANALYSIS DASHBOARD FEATURES
+- COFFEE SALES ANALYSIS DASHBOARD FEATURES

-KPI's requirements completed
+-KPI's
 1. Total Sales Analysis:

 • Calculated the total sales for each respective month.